platehub/platehub.github.io/docs/templating-reference/objects.md

 Returns [content_type](#content_type) object.

 #### post.parent
-Returns parent, if there is a parent set in de Post settings.
+Returns parent, if there is a parent set in the Post settings.

+#### post.translations
+Returns an array of translations of the Post.
+Can be empty.

 ___